Home

 • You reduce blood supply to your digestive organs and increase blood supply to your muscles.

-• Your pituitary gland produces less growth hormone and your also produce lower levels of sex hormones.
+• Your pituitary gland produces less growth hormone.

 • Your immune system is suppressed.